LIBOL/SOL/README.md

     training time: 0.000 seconds
     model sparsity: 15.1260%

-Users can use the python wrapper to do the same thing.
-But make sure that the software is compiled with the same architecure of python (32-bit or 64-bit).

-    $ python python/libsol_train.py data/a1a

 The learned model can be saved to a file (``a1a.model`` for example) by:

-    $ #using executable
     $ libsol_train data/a1a a1a.model
-    $ #using python
-    $ python python/libsol_train.py data/a1a a1a.model

 By default, LIBSOL use ``OGD`` to learn a model.
 If users want to try another algorithm (``AROW`` for example) and save to another file (``arow.model``):

-    $ #using executable
     $ libsol_train -a arow data/a1a arow.model
-    $ #using python
-    $ python python/libsol_train.py -a arow data/a1a a1a.model

 Each algorithm may have its own parameters.
 The following command changes the default value of parameter ``r`` to ``2.0``:

-    $ #using executable
-    $ libsol_train -a arow --params r=2.0 data/a1a arow.model
-    $ #using python
-    $ python python/libsol_train.py --params r=2.0 -a arow data/a1a arow.model
+    $ libsol_train --params r=2.0 -a arow data/a1a arow.model

-The python wrapper also provides the cross validation ability.
+The python scripts also provides the cross validation ability.
 For example, if users want to do a 5-fold GridSearch Cross Validation in the range [2^-5,2^-4,...,2^4, 2^5] for parameter ``r`` of AROW, the command will be:

-    $ python python/libsol_train.py -a arow --cv r=0.03125:2:32 -f 5 data/a1a arow.model
+    $ libsol_train -a arow --cv r=0.03125:2:32 -f 5 data/a1a arow.model
     cross validation parameters: [('r', 2.0)]

 In some cases we want to finetune from a pretrained model,

-    $ #using executable
     $ libsol_train -m arow.model data/a1a arow2.model
-    $ #using python
-    $ python python/libsol_train.py -m arow.model data/a1a arow2.model

 We can test with the learned model:

-    $ #using executable
     $ libsol_test arow.model data/a1a.t predict.txt
-    $ #using python
-    $ python python/libsol_test.py arow.model data/a1a.t
     test accuracy: 0.8437
     test time: 0.016 seconds

+**NOTES**

++  They python scripts will analyze the dataset (number of classes, dimension of the data) before training.

++ The C++ executable needs to be specified with number of classes for multi-class problems.

+        $ libsol_train -c 10 mnist.scale

 Comparison of Online Learning Algorithms
 ========================================